Table of contents

 L’Eagle’s Clean Green classification didn’t come about by accident.
 The founders enlisted degreed horticulturalists who had made careers specializing in certified organic and sustainable agriculture, utilizing natural pest and disease prevention instead of toxic chemicals.

-“GMOs and pesticides are avoided at all cost by many consumers and we apply the same filter to cannabis products,” says L’Eagle co-owner Amy Andrle.
+“GMOs and pesticides are avoided at all cost by many consumers, and we apply the same filter to cannabis products,” says L’Eagle co-owner Amy Andrle.
 “Why not have the same expectation of cannabis that you would for food?”

 5. Catalyst Cannabis Company

-“Cultivating change,” are Catalyst Cannabis’s bywords, “creating a lifestyle rooted in consciousness and action.”
+“Cultivating change” are Catalyst Cannabis’s bywords, “creating a lifestyle rooted in consciousness and action.”

 The Catalyst Cannabis website commits to “100 percent lessening our impact on our planet and being environmental stewards.”

-The company vows to minimize water runoff and ensure that their grows, which are seeded in living soils and nourished by Organic Materials Review Institute (OMRI)-listed and California Department of Food and Agriculture (CDFA)-registered fertilizers, don’t release harmful byproducts in local watersheds.
+The company vows to minimize water runoff and ensure that their grows, seeded in living soils and nourished by Organic Materials Review Institute (OMRI)-listed and California Department of Food and Agriculture (CDFA)-registered fertilizers, don’t release harmful byproducts in local watersheds.

 The Future of Organic, Carbon Light Cannabis Production Is Yet to Come

-Or cast your lot with the Cannabis Conservancy and witness how “a commitment to science, a passion for sustainability” plays out in “an internationally recognized certification platform for Cannabis producers that meet specific standards of policy and implementation, land and infrastructure, cultivation, water use, waste stream, energy use, harvesting and processing.”
+Or cast your lot with the Cannabis Conservancy and witness how “a commitment to science, a passion for sustainability” plays out in “an internationally recognized certification platform for Cannabis producers that meet specific standards of policy and implementation, land and infrastructure, cultivation, water use, waste stream, energy use, harvesting, and processing.”

-It’s early days of commercial cannabis cultivation.
+It’s the early days of commercial cannabis cultivation.
 The big idea is to keep the planet going for the long haul.